rakmial/WRUBME/README.md

 ## Description

-_This Ruby script writes README.md files using command line prompts to streatrivial git projects (Write + Ruby + README)_
+_This Ruby script writes README.md files using command line prompts to streamline pushing trivial git projects.
+(WRUBME = Write + Ruby + README)_

 ## Setup/Installation Requirements

 * Clone this repo.
+* Add the dir with WRUBME.rb to PATH to make it available anywhere
+* cd into the dir where your git project lives
+* run 'ruby WRUBME.md'
+* answer the prompts
-["* Add the dir with WRUBME.rb to PATH \n", "* cd into dir with git project \n", "* run 'ruby WRUBME.rb' on command line \n", "* follow the prompts \n", "* Voila!
-A README.md is born.
-Hope you like GNU GPL v3! \n"]
+* Voila!
+A README.md file is generated in the same dir.
+Hope you like GNU GPL v3!

 ## Known Bugs

-_setup_next_step is pretty hacky but I think it works now_
+_The function setup_next_step is a little troublesome, but we're making progress_

 ## Support and contact details